The Office of Stewardship

 After completing the Foundational self-assessment, their first challenge was to develop a pastoral plan.
 Fr.
 Hausmann shares that at first, he wasn’t excited about the work involved in developing a plan, but now that he has been through it, he is grateful.
 “It was well worth the effort.”

-Want to see the whole parish process laid out?
+Want to see the whole parish process laid out in just one page?
 Check out Appendix A in the Characteristics.

 But I’m not a parish leader.
 What’s next for me?